DarkGhostHunter/Laralerts/README.md

 ];
 ```

+This holds the default tag list to inject to all Alerts when created.
+You can leave this alone if you're not using [tags](#tags).

 ## Renderers

-Alerts get rendered by a Renderer, which takes the Alert data and transforms it into an HTML string.
+A Renderer takes a [collection](https://laravel.com/docs/collections) of Alerts and transforms each into an HTML string.
 This makes swapping a frontend framework easier, and allows greater flexibility when rendering HTML.

 ### Creating a custom renderer